 - In the end, the hero has an opportunity to take it.

-- In Hollywood it’s usually, it’s romantic love.
+- In Hollywood, it’s almost always romantic love.

 - Male heroes often have a problem with authority–they need freedom?